-Native to the Himalayan region, the Cedar Tree grows abundantly in the Mediterranean and several other parts of the globe with mild to moderate climate.
-Cedars are evergreen, with leaves growing throughout the year and their defining quality lies in the strong and intense scent from the leaves.
+Native to the Himalayan region, the Cedar tree grows abundantly in the Mediterranean and several other parts of the globe with mild to moderate climates.
+Cedars are evergreen, with leaves growing throughout the year, and their defining quality lies in the strong and intense scent of the leaves.

 Different Types of Cedar Trees